Tara (Buddhism): Prayers and dharanis

+nama āryāvalobhayā narā bodhisattvā mahāsattvāni adhiṣṭhānādhiṣṭhite mama sarvakarmāvaraṇa svabhāvaśuddhe viśuddhe śodhaya viśodhaya hūṁ phaṭ svāhā |Another Tārā dhāraṇī is found in The Hundred and Eight Names of the Goddess Tārā (Tārādevīnāmāṣṭaśataka).
+This text also contains a set of verses that give one hundred and eight epithets of the deity.

 Sadhanas

 Sadhanas in which Tārā is the yidam (meditational deity) can be extensive or quite brief.
 Most all of them include some introductory praises or homages to invoke her presence and prayers of taking refuge.
 Then her mantra is recited, followed by a visualization of her, perhaps more mantra, then the visualization is dissolved, followed by a dedication of the merit from doing the practice.
 Additionally there may be extra prayers of aspirations, and a long life prayer for the Lama who originated the practice.
 Many of the Tārā sadhanas are seen as beginning practices within the world of Vajrayana Buddhism, however what is taking place during the visualization of the deity actually invokes some of the most sublime teachings of all Buddhism.

 In this case during the creation phase of Tārā as a yidam, she is seen as having as much reality as any other phenomena apprehended through the mind.
 By reciting her mantra and visualizing her form in front, or on the head of the adept, one is opening to her energies of compassion and wisdom.
 After a period of time the practitioner shares in some of these qualities, becomes imbued with her being and all it represents.
 At the same time all of this is seen as coming out of Emptiness and having a translucent quality like a rainbow.
 Then many times there is a visualization of oneself as Tārā.
 One simultaneously becomes inseparable from all her good qualities while at the same time realizing the emptiness of the visualization of oneself as the yidam and also the emptiness of one's ordinary self.

 This occurs in the completion stage of the practice.
 One dissolves the created deity form and at the same time also realizes how much of what we call the "self" is a creation of the mind, and has no long term substantial inherent existence.
 This part of the practice then is preparing the practitioner to be able to confront the dissolution of one's self at death and ultimately be able to approach through various stages of meditation upon emptiness, the realization of Ultimate Truth as a vast display of Emptiness and Luminosity.
 At the same time the recitation of the mantra has been invoking Tārā's energy through its Sanskrit seed syllables and this purifies and activates certain energy centers of the body (chakras).
 This also untangles knots of psychic energy which have hindered the practitioner from developing a Vajra body, which is necessary to be able to progress to more advanced practices and deeper stages of realization.